DEL-W vs GUJ-W Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for Women's Premier League 2024, Match 20

-The 20th match of the Women's Premier League 2024 will see Delhi Capitals Women (DEL-W) squaring off against Gujarat Giants Women (GUJ-W) at the Arun Jaitley Stadium in Delhi on Wednesday, March 13.
+The Final match of the Women's Premier League 2024 will see Delhi Capitals Women (DEL-W) squaring off against Royal Challengers Bangalore Women (BAN-W) at the Arun Jaitley Stadium in Delhi on Sunday, March 17.

-Ahead of this exciting match, here's all you need to know about the DEL-W vs GUJ-W Dream11 Prediction, today's playing 11s, fantasy cricket tips, best player picks, and the pitch report.
+Ahead of this exciting match, here's all you need to know about the DEL-W vs BAN-W Dream11 Prediction, today's playing 11s, fantasy cricket tips, and the pitch report.

+Delhi Capitals Women have won six of their last eight matches.
+They were top in the 2024 points table.
+Royal Challengers Bangalore Women, on the other hand, won the Eliminator match against Mumbai Indians Women by five runs.

-The 20th match of the Women's Premier League 2024 will be played on March 13 at the Arun Jaitley Stadium in Delhi.
-The game is set to take place at 7:30 pm IST.
+The Final match of the Women's Premier League 2024 will be played on March 17 at the Arun Jaitley Stadium in Delhi.
+The game is set to take place at 7:30 PM IST.
 The live score & commentary of the game can be followed in the Sportskeeda Live Score section.

 Venue: Arun Jaitley Stadium, Delhi